trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 $ onlykey-agent identity@myhost -c
 ```

 You will be prompted for a challenge code, type this on your OnlyKey to complete log in.
+If you wish to just require any button press to login, in the OnlyKey App -> Preferences choose to [disable challenge code](https://docs.crp.to/usersguide.html#challenge-mode) (device must be in config mode to change setting).

 Note: This method can also be used for git push, scp, or other mechanisms that are using SSH as their communication protocol: